THE YOUTH GLOBALISATION AWARENESS PROGRAMME (YGAP)

-To develop the next generation of worker educators that can work together and provide the global labour movement with the education required to tackle the challenges of the 21st century.
+To develop the next generation of worker educators who can provide the global labour movement with the education required to tackle the challenges of the 21st century.

 Who can attend YGAP?

-The programme targets young educators, trade union and youth leaders between the ages of 18 – 35 years, who are computer literate, speak English and committed to building a democratic labour movement.
+Young educators, trade union and youth leaders between the ages of 18 and 35 years, who are computer literate, speak English and are committed to building a democratic labour movement.

-Week 1 Participants attend a seminar programme facilitated by IFWEA Secretariat staff with inputs from participating IFWEA affiliates.
+Participants attend a seminar programme facilitated by IFWEA Secretariat staff with input from participating IFWEA affiliates.
 The seminar programme encourages reflection through informed and purposeful interaction between the participants.

-Week 2 Placements are created for participants to immerse themselves in practical grassroots experience through exposure to organisations working and organising around issues relevant to labour and social movements.
-Areas of interest of the host organisations include labour research; labour and community media; media rights; labour, rural and community organising; climate change and gender. “
+Placements are created for participants to immerse themselves in practical grassroots experience through exposure to organisations working and organising around issues relevant to labour and social movements.
+Areas of interest of the host organisations include labour research; labour and community media; media rights; labour, rural and community organising; climate change; and gender.

 The programme concludes with participants producing an educational, multi-media postcard to take back to their organisations.
 Participants receive guidance on cultural sensitivity and media ethics before preparing their postcards.
 You can view the postcards from 2012 through to 2019 on our YouTube channel here.
 You can keep up to date with YGAP activities here.